X-Men: 1980s

 By the early 1980s, X-Men was Marvel's top-selling comic title.
 Its sales were such that distributors and retailers began using an "X-Men index", rating each comic book publication by how many orders it garnered compared to that month's issue of X-Men.
 The growing popularity of Uncanny X-Men led to the introduction of a number of ongoing spin-off series, such as the ongoing New Mutants, about a younger adjunct team, which began in 1982.
 As Fawaz puts it, "Unlike the X-Men, the New Mutants were brought together not for the purposes of an egalitarian peace-keeping mission but to learn the proper use of their powers, which they experienced as monstrous physical burdens threatening their own safety and that of their loved ones."
 He describes them as presenting the "most diverse cast of any mainstream superhero comic," including Karma (Vietnamese), Danielle Moonstar (Cheyenne), Sunspot (Brazil), Cannonball (southern U.S.), and Wolfsbane (Scotland), and Magik (Russia).
 In 1984, Claremont collaborated with Bill Sienkiewicz for the New Mutants' "Demon Bear Saga", which was critically acclaimed.

 Spin-off miniseries included the first four-issue Wolverine solo miniseries (September–December 1982), by Claremont and Frank Miller, as well as the following six-issue Kitty Pryde and Wolverine by Claremont and Al Milgrom (Nov.
 1984 – April 1985).
-Other minseries included Storm and Illyana: Magik (1983) and X-Men and the Micronauts.
+Other miniseries included Storm and Illyana: Magik (1983) and X-Men and the Micronauts.
 In 1983, Alpha Flight, a group of Canadian superheroes created by Byrne as Wolverine's original team, received their own ongoing series.

 Comics scholar Douglas Wolk describes autumn 1985 as the "peak of X-Mens world beating phase", when a single month produced the double-sized Uncanny X-Men #200, the two-part miniseries X-Men/Alpha Flight, an X-Men Annual, a New Mutants Special Edition, and Heroes for Hope, a fundraiser for relief of the 1983-1985 famine in Ethiopia.
 The following year, a new series began, resurrecting Jean Grey and re-uniting the original X-Men under the name X-Factor.
 The series was initially written by Bob Layton, without Claremont's participation.